 Trail Running Abilities

-Salomon markets the Odyssey Pro as a dual use hiking and trail-running model.
+On the surface, the Odssey Pro's trail-running inspired build makes it an appealing all-in-one solution for hiking and running.
 We’re not completely sold on the concept unless you mix hiking and trail running on a single trip—it’s better to have a shoe specifically designed for each activity.
 For running, the Odyssey Pro feels suitably flexible and athletic, but the tall heel makes it more stable than your average shoe.
 It’s no lightweight mountain goat, but the substantial cushioning was comfortable for us on moderate distances of around 8 to 10 miles.
 As we touched on above, the lack of traction is a big limitation for its trail abilities, but for those interested, it’s a fine option for non-technical runs.

 Fit and Sizing